Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 We're going to win.

-I lost four years, but we need to win as much as possible.
+We need to win as much as possible.

 I'm just going to open it up.

-These guys, like I said, I'm honored to be up here with these dudes.
+You know, these guys, like I said, I'm honored to be up here with these dudes.

 I'm going to open it up to questions.

-I don't know where Meredith is, but she said, Brad, if it gets to the point where you want to ask questions, go ahead and ask questions.
+I know where Meredith is, but she said, Brad, if it gets to the point where you want to ask questions, go ahead and ask questions.

 Gentlemen, thank you for showing up today.